-The SSS for Solo II Divisional Championships and Solo I events shall be appointed by the Divisional SSS having jurisdiction.
-The Regional Executive of the region or his/her designated representative shall appoint the SSS for Solo II regional events.
-He or she must be qualified to officiate at each event appointed and the RSD shall be notified of such appointment at the time of the insurance application.
-Changes to the appointment can be made prior to the event by notifying the RSD, or in emergencies, the next business day after the event.
-The Divisional SSS will advise the Solo Events Manager of new SSS in his/her division so that licenses can be issued and the National list maintained
+The SSS for Solo Divisional Championships shall be appointed by the Divisional SSS having jurisdiction.
+The Regional Executive of the region or his/her designated representative shall appoint the SSS for Solo regional events.
+He or she must be qualified to officiate at each event appointed and the SD shall be notified of such appointment at the time of the insurance application.
+Changes to the appointment can be made prior to the event by notifying the SD, or in emergencies, the next business day after the event.
+The Divisional SSS will advise the Solo Director of new SSS in his/her division so that licenses can be issued and the National list maintained.